 1: Cut the strings on six of the leis and deconstruct them, making a pile of just the silk flower bits.
 If you find this isn’t enough flowers, just cut up a couple more leis.

-2: One at a time, take a ball head pin and poke it through the hole of one of the flowers and then poke it into the wreath form.
-The pin color doesn’t really matter because you won’t be able to see them.
+2: One at a time, take a ball head straight pin and poke it through the hole of one of the flowers and then poke it into the wreath form.
+The ball head color on the pin doesn’t really matter because you won’t be able to see them.

 4: If you don’t have a wreath hanger on your door, you can tie a ribbon loop around the top to hang it.

 This Hawaiian Lei Wreath was super simple to make, and even though it seems like it’d be time-consuming, it actually only took me about an hour and a half to make.

 That’s it!
 This one is mostly primary colors because those are the leis I had on hand, but you could easily change the entire look of this wreath just by changing the lei flower colors.